qtov/ViATc-English/ver 0.5 good/README.md

 ViATc
 =====

-Warning: This version 0.6 is unfinished and most likely never will be.
-Please use 0.5

-ViATc - Vim mode at Total Commander
+Vim mode at Total Commander

 - efficient use of keyboard, lot's of quick shortcuts
 - efficient use of software, use more functionality